-To prepare external identity repositories, see the following sections:

-- If you are installing a new Directory Services instance for identity data, see "Installing and Configuring Directory Services for Identity Data". - If you are connecting AM to an existing identity repository, see "Configuring Existing Directory Servers for Identity Data".
+To prepare external identity repositories, refer to the following sections: - If you're installing a new Directory Services instance for identity data, read Install and configure Directory Services for identity data. - If you're connecting AM to an existing identity repository, read Configure existing directory servers for identity data.

-Installing and Configuring Directory Services for Identity Data
+Install and configure Directory Services for identity data

-This section shows how to install and set up a new DS server instance for identity data.
+This section shows how to install and set up a new DS server for identity data.
+Make sure DS replicas use the same configuration.